dreamingrainbow/bookVote/README.md

 ### Books — Returns an array of all books in the database
 ```
 /API/Books/
-  return Array if Book Objects
+  return Array of Book Objects
     {
       BOOK_ID: STRING,
       ISBN: STRING,